bjartek/underflow/README.md

 }

-//resolver is here a function that takes in the name of a struct and returns the identifier on the given network.
+//resolver is here a function that takes in the name of a go struct and returns the identifier of the cadence type on a given network

-// resolver func(name string) (string, error) input is name of struct, return value is identifier on the current network err, myCadenceValue :=underflow.InputToCadence(myImp, resolver)
+// resolver func(name string) (string, error)

+err, myCadenceValue :=underflow.InputToCadence(myImp, resolver)

 ```